 Additional resources and references:

-*From the Johns Hopkins University Undergraduate Student Handbook
+Click here for the Johns Hopkins University Undergraduate Student Handbook hazing policy.

 § 268H.
 Hazing students prohibited